 Acquire a gorilla permit in advance.
 Gorilla permits are required before embarking on a dream gorilla tour in Rwanda.
 You need to acquire this well in advance, at least 2 months back before gorilla trekking day.

 Health precautions.
-People infected with contagious diseases like cough, flu, cold, etc. are not allowed to trek.
+Gorilla trekking is strictly for people not infected with contagious diseases like cough, flu, cold, etc.

 Noise control.
-Making noise while trekking is prohibited and you are urged to only speak in low tone so you don’t scare away the gorillas.
+Making noise during a gorilla trek is prohibited.
+Instead you can only speak in low tone so you don’t scare away the gorillas.

-Gorilla permits can be purchased from Rwanda development Authority and you can easily acquire them through a recognized and licensed tour operator and each costs USD 1500 per permit.
+Gorilla permits to Volcanoes National Park can be purchased from Rwanda development Authority.
+It is also possible to acquire them through a recognized and licensed tour operator.
+Now, each permit costs USD 1500.

 Best time to visit gorillas in Rwanda.

 Most travelers intending to visit Rwanda keep wondering about the best time to see gorillas in Volcanoes National Park.
-What is important to note, is that all around the year, you can do gorilla trekking in Rwanda, because of the different reasons one can consider while on his/her Rwanda safari.
+What is important to note, is that all around the year, you can do gorilla trekking in Rwanda.
+There are reasons one can consider while on his/her Rwanda safari.
 Take a look at the following variations of seasons.

 June to September.
-This is a peak and long dry season which is the ideal time to visit Rwanda for gorilla safaris since it’s easy to access the park.
-Trails in the forest are dry and less slippery and there are less/no chances of rainfall to spoil the gorilla trekking experience.
-There is also a lot of demand for Rwanda gorilla permits during this time and therefore calls for prior reservations (booking permits earlier enough).
+This is a peak and long dry season which is the ideal time to visit Rwanda for gorilla safaris.
+It is during this time when access to the park is fairly easy.
+Trails in the forest are dry and less slippery.
+Then there is the issue of less/no chances of rainfall to spoil the gorilla trekking experience.
+There is also a lot of demand for Rwanda gorilla permits during this time.
+Solve this by calls for reservations (booking permits earlier enough).

 December to February.
-This is another short dry season and high tourism time due to the festive holidays.
-This is very rewarding as numerous migratory birds approach the country from Asia and Europe hence becoming a perfect time for bird watching.
-Also, during this period, the trails are easily accessed and the endangered mountain gorillas tend to go to deeper places as they search for food.
+Which is another short dry season and high tourism time due to the festive holidays.
+This is very rewarding as numerous migratory birds approach the country from Asia and Europe.
+The result of this is becoming a perfect time for bird watching.
+Also, the mountain gorillas tend to go to deeper places in search for food.

-As you plan to take a Rwanda safari during the rainy season you are requested to come with heavy warm clothing, strong hiking boots, gloves, insect repellant since insects like mosquitos are so active during this period.
+As you plan to take a Rwanda safari during the rainy season come with heavy warm clothing.
+Also, come along with hiking boots, gloves, and insect repellant.

-You could as well opt to undertake other optional activities after gorilla trekking in Rwanda, such as community tours at Ibyiwachu cultural village, visit Lake Kivu, Dian Fossey graveyard, Golden monkey trekking, Musanze caves exploration and hiking to one of the Virunga volcanoes.
+You could as well opt to undertake other optional activities after gorilla trekking in Rwanda.
+Community tours at Ibyiwachu cultural village is one to do.
+Then, visit Lake Kivu just nearby to swim and enjoy a boat cruise.
+A hike to the Dian Fossey graveyard is another great time.
+Meanwhile, golden monkey trekking, Musanze caves exploration and hiking to one of the Virunga volcanoes are all exceptional experiences.